VaitoSoi/simple-spotify-snake/README.md

 + You have to login with Spotify in order to fetch and play the song you ate :D.

-+ You can use W/A/S/D or Arrow key to navigate the snake and eat the playlist.
++ You can use W/A/S/D or Arrow key or Arrow button (if you are on mobile device) to navigate the snake and eat the playlist.

 ## III.
 Limitation: